 If you’re not representing a large corporation, you’re likely to use a template to jumpstart your website.
 Modern WordPress themes are pre-loaded with tons of functionality, some of which you may not need.

 Go for a simple WordPress theme that’s well-coded and optimized for performance.
 Trust large web design companies and marketplaces.
 For instance, if you search for WordPress themes on the TemplateMonster marketplace, you’re bound to find the template that has coding optimized by professionals for light-speed performance.

 Are you lured by extra plugins and widgets that modern templates offer you as a part of the pack?
 Think twice, which ones you actually need.
 Uninstall the ones that don’t make sense to you.
-You don’t want your top-notch template drain the speed of your website.
+You don’t want your top-notch template to drain the speed of your website.
 So, don’t keep the files that slow it down.

-Functionality is good.
+The functionality is good.
 Functionality that you/users don’t actually use is a big slowdown factor.
 If you install WordPress plugins in bulk, you may install a couple of them that are not compatible with the latest WP version/your template.
 These would be the hidden speed drainers that are hard to track down.

 Be extra careful with the plugins that have 3 stars or lower on the plugin market.
 They may miss optimization for the latest WordPress version and be poorly developed.
 Try to find a more popular alternative for the functionality you need.

 Update plugins in a timely manner.
 If a plugin update is pending, you’ll see the corresponding notification in your dashboard.
 Don’t forget to back up your website prior to going for an update.

 Are you familiar with gZip?
 This is an effective method of compressing your website’s files for faster transfer.
 Smaller file sizes load faster for users from all over the world.
 There are two main ways to enable gZip compression: